Common Names

 For Patients & Caregivers

 Chitosan has been promoted for weight loss and for cholesterol reduction.
-However, there is not enough evidence to support such uses.
+However, there is not enough evidence to support these uses.

 - For weight loss